 How did this exhibition came about?

 Flashback a couple of years ago.
 I was fairly new at MoMA.
 Every year, we create an exhibition from the design collection.
 I was watching the 2012 summer Olympic Games in London, not my home town, but definitely my homeland.
 The opening ceremony was choreographed by Danny Boyle.
 I grew up in Scotland in the mid-’90s, and watched Trainspotting until my VHS ran out, so there was no way I was going to miss this.
 And to my delight, in the middle of the ceremony, this house in the middle lifted off.
 Underneath it was Tim Berners-Lee, and he typed out, This is for Everyone.
 It lit up the stadium and went out as a tweet to millions of people.
 My design heart just exploded.
-I was like, yes!
+I thought, yes!
 This is what design is for!
 And then about ten seconds later, I was like, hang on, how many people actually have access to the Internet?
 In 2012, it was 39% of the world's population.
 And when I looked at the statistics even more closely, if I'm recalling it correctly, 75% of that 39% of the pie, is just in 20 countries alone.
 It really surprised me: a significant number of rural homes in the States don't have access to broadband.
 So it made me question my own lack of criticality.
 When we ( the exhibition was in concert with my amazing MoMA mentor Paola Antonelli) put together the exhibition, we used “This is for Everyone” in the title, but it morphed every couple of seconds to ask the question, “Is this for everyone?”

 “When we’re talking about barriers, it’s not only between user and designer, but also in terms of what you can have in a museum.”

 What did you include in the exhibition to help answer that question?